Campus Overview

 Program Overview

-The Communications and New Media Technologies concentration provides students a curriculum that moves beyond training for traditional jobs in broadcasting and film to drive students towards a world of online digital content.
-New, or digital, media evolves so quickly.
-Writing and producing content for new media platforms are becoming essential ingredients to todayʻs communication strategies.
+The Communications and New Media Technologies concentration moves beyond training for traditional jobs in broadcasting and film to drive students towards a world of online digital content.
+Writing and producing content for new media platforms are becoming essential ingredients for todayʻs communication strategies.
 The concentration provides a hands-on approach where skills are learned by doing.
 There is a dual emphasis on interpersonal and mass communication, in a variety of subject areas, including new media technology, social media research and marketing, interpersonal development in mediated environments and content production for up and coming media platforms.

-A student will gain a variety of communication, computer, and graphic design skills to help prepare you for careers in management, advertising, media, communications, public relations and more.
+Students will gain a variety of communication, computer, and graphic design skills, preparing them for careers in management, advertising, media, communications, public relations and more.

 Career and Earnings Potential